You are here

 Department of English

-Bloomsburg University's Department of English offers a program with three major tracks: Literature and Linguistics, Creative Writing and English Secondary Education.
+Bloomsburg University's Department of English offers a program with three concentrations: Literature and Linguistics, Creative Writing and English Secondary Education.
 The English Secondary Education Program is administered jointly by the Department of English and the Department of Educational Studies and Secondary Education, which certifies graduates to teach in secondary schools.

 The Department of English also offers minors in English, Creative Writing and Professional Writing and houses interdisciplinary minors in Gender Studies and in Ethnic Studies in the United States.